astorDev/fluenv/asp-net-core/article.md

 # command line arguments take precedence over everything
 ```

 I want to highlight that the priority and the list of configuration sources are not really magical.
 That's just a way `WebApplication.CreateBuilder(args)` registers its configuration sources.
-So if we were to scan it's content somewhere we would find the lines below in the order below:
+So if we were to scan it's content, somewhere we would find the lines below in the order below:

 ```cs
 configuration.AddJsonFile("appsettings.json");